tinyantstudio/SimpleUnityVideoPlayer/README.md

 unity3d side create textures by input video height , width and image format, use GetNativeTexturePtr() get texture2d's native ptr pass to native-render-backend, each frame we using opengl or dx to updating texture data

 ```
 opengl ways:
 1. update texture buffer glTexSubImage2D or glTexImage2D to update unity3d's texture in native opengl backend
 2. if we using SurfaceTexture in Android, we can sample SurfaceTexture to fbo -> convert GL_TEXTURE_EXTERNAL_OES to GL_TEXTURE -> update unity3d's texture
 ```

+**Based On Unity3d's NativeRenderingPlugin to create multi RenderAPI backend.**

 https://github.com/Unity-Technologies/NativeRenderingPlugin